Health and Homelessness Fund For Change

 Health and Homelessness Fund for Change

 The Health and Homelessness Fund for Change is fuelled by an initial $25 million commitment from a London family who wish to remain anonymous.
 The family also generously backed a community matched-giving campaign.
-Through the generosity of Londoners and the anonymous donor family, the Fund for Change has now grown to a total of $37.6 million.
+Through the generosity of Londoners and the anonymous donor family, the Fund for Change has now grown to $37.6 million.

 Matching Fund